 Montana Missing and Murdered Indigenous Persons Advisory Council

-The Montana Missing Indigenous Persons Advisory Council is the hallmark of collaboration and communication needed to improve response to missing Indigenous persons in Montana.
+The Montana Missing Indigenous Persons Advisory Council is the joint effort of collaboration and communication between tribes, federal and state agencies with the goal of improved response and awareness to missing indigenous persons of Montana.

 Attorney General Austin Knudsen advocated for legislation during the 2023 legislative session to reauthorize the statewide Missing Indigenous Persons Task Force for ten years, extending its authority from the previous two-year sunset dates and providing the needed continuity to more effectively fulfill its long-term mission of addressing the crisis.

 Members include representatives from each of the state’s eight federally recognized tribes, a representative from the Attorney General’s Office, a representative from the Montana Department of Justice who has expertise in the subject of missing persons, a trained homicide investigator, and the Montana Office of Public Instruction.
-The U.S. Attorney General’s Office (Montana District), Indian Health Services, Ohkomi Forensics and the U.S. Missing and Murdered Indigenous Persons (MMIP) Coordinator for Montana are also represented on the task force.
+The U.S. Attorney General’s Office (Montana District), Indian Health Services and Ohkomi Forensics are represented on the advisory council.

 Reduce Indigenous missing persons in Montana